Lemzi/Manual-testing-project-1/README.md

 # Manual-testing-project-1

-Writing testing checklists for a food delivery application for different testing environments (Google chrome, Firefox, Android) and documenting all the issues, faults and bugs to Jira.
-Both customer and business point of view.
+This project was about writing testing checklists for a food delivery application in different testing environments (Google chrome, Firefox, Android) and documenting all the issues, faults and bugs to Jira.

+Please find the attached PDFs attached to the repository to see the details of the project!